 “To come face to face with it, it develops a love and an awareness for the world around us,” Gibb says.
 “We want kids to see and explore and get excited about all the amazing creatures here and also realize that it takes a lot of effort to keep the oceans a healthy environment for sea creatures.
 We want them to build an awareness around that and realize that we all have a part to play.”

 SEA LIFE opened at Great Lakes Crossing in late January and has seen an “overwhelming” response from the community so far, Gibb says.
 “People are so excited to have a place like this where they can bring their kids and families.
 It’s been really wonderful.”

 At Detroit’s Belle Isle Aquarium, open on 10 a.m.-4 p.m.
 Fridays, Saturdays and Sundays year-round, some spring weekends have brought in as many as 2,000 people including many families, says volunteer Carol White.
 A free education program “Science Saturday” is usually offered from noon until 2 p.m. the second Saturday of the month.

 “It’s a good educational experience for kids,” White says of an aquarium visit.
 “They’re seeing things that they might not otherwise see.”

 Here’s a look at eight of the coolest aquarium attractions for kids at these two popular places.
-Also consider visiting one of the other aquariums listed in our Metro Parent directory.

 1. Touch pool.
 At SEA LIFE aquarium, kids have the chance to touch a sea star, an urchin or a shrimp in the popular Touch Pool.
 Kids usually get a kick out of the cleaning shrimp in the pool.
 “If you put your hand in there, they come and clean your fingers,” Gibb says.
 Staff is on hand to teach kids about what they are seeing.
 The experience is included in regular SEA LIFE admission.